 - coronary artery angioplasty triple vessel

 - coronary artery bypass surgery

 - heart surgery (open)

 - major organ transplant (undergoing the transplant)

 - pneumonectomy

 - repair or replacement of aorta

 - repair or replacement of valves.

-Unless Trauma Recovery Cover is a replacement benefit, there is a deferred cover start date for all medical events marked in section (a) and (b) above.
+Unless Trauma Recovery Cover is a replacement benefit, there is a deferred cover start date for all medical conditions or surgical procedures marked in section (a) and (b) above.